 4. Lax Abnormal Musculature

 Women who have had multiple pregnancies may have more relaxed uterine and abdominal muscles.
-This will make their ability to keep the baby in the normal position very difficult.
+This will make their ability to keep the baby in a normal position very difficult.

 5. Uterine Over Distension